 The debt avalanche and debt snowball methods are debt repayment methods you can do yourself!
 With the debt avalanche method, you start aggressively paying off the account with the highest interest.
 While you do this, you make the minimum payments on your other accounts.
 When you pay off the account with the highest interest, you move on to the account with the second highest interest.
 The debt snowball method works the same way, but starting with the account with the highest balance instead.

 How do I choose the best option for me?

 When it comes to paying off your debt, how do you decide between debt forgiveness and other debt relief options?
 Unfortunately, there’s no right answer.
 It depends on your individual financial situation.
 As bad as the two debt forgiveness options may sound, given that they damage your credit score and report, sometimes they are your only option.

 Of course, if you don’t have to go through debt settlement or bankruptcy, the other debt relief options may be good for you.
 If you have a stable income and are disciplined and organized, you may be able to pay off your debt without help from an outside agency.
 Conversely, if you feel overwhelmed, it can be helpful to get advice and talk to a credit counselor and enroll in a debt management program.
 What will you choose?

 If you struggle to pay off debt, ACCC may be able to help.
-Call 800-769-3571 to speak to a certified credit counselor today!
+Sign up for a free credit counseling session with us today!